lionelmace/cloud-databases/howto-manage-backups.md

     "backup_id":"<BACKUP_ID>"
   }'
 ```
 The parameters `name`, `target`, `resource_group`, and `resource_plan_id` are all required, and `BACKUP_ID` is the backup you want to restore.
 The `target` is the region where you want the new deployment to be located, which can be a different region from the source deployment.
-Cross-region restores are supported.
+Cross-region restores are supported, with the exception of restoring a `eu-de` backup to another region.

 ## Backups and Restoration

 * {{site.data.keyword.cloud_notm}} Databases is not responsible for restoration, timeliness, or validity of said backups.
 * Actions that you take as a user can compromise the integrity of backups, such as under-allocating memory and disk.
 Users can monitor that backups were performed successfully via the API, and periodically restore a backup to ensure validity and integrity.
-Users can retrieve the most recent scheduled backup details from the IBM Cloud Databases plug-in: `ibmcloud cdb backups deploymentname -s -f`.
+Users can retrieve the most recent scheduled backup details from the [Cloud Databases CLI plug-in](#backups-in-the-cli) and the [Cloud Databases API](#backups-in-the-api).
 * As a managed service {{site.data.keyword.cloud_notm}} Databases monitors the state of your backups and can attempt to remediate when possible.
 If you encounter issues you cannot recover from, you can contact support for additional help.